Google Monetization Tools: Adsense, Admob, AdX – How to Choose product?

 Google ad tools became the go-to monetization instruments that can provide fill rates and reliable ad serving for both web and in-app.
 However, Google has several monetization products with different capabilities.
 To help you pick a monetization tool that fits your media business, I prepared this express guide.

-Google Adsense is the most widely used tool for web monetization.
+Google Adsense is the most widely used tool for monetizing products on the web.
 This pioneering service from Google was released in 2003.
 It allows site owners to make money from clicks or ad impressions.
 One Google Adsense account can help you advertise on several different websites.
-Google AdSense is free and doesn’t require any complex technical setup or fundamental prior knowledge.
+Google AdSense monetization is free and doesn’t require any complex technical setup or fundamental prior knowledge.

 The main disadvantage is very limited functionality.
-You can’t monetize your assets through programmatic deals or other advanced media trading methods.
+You can’t monetize your assets in Adsense through programmatic deals or other advanced media trading methods.
 Fine-tune your ads for different sites can also be challenging.

 AdMob – allows you to monetize app traffic with targeted ads.
 AdMob is free.